codevamon/affinipay-test/README.md

 ## API SPEC

 The api provides an endpoint to create, veiw and delete dogs from the system.
-The following operations are allowed

 End users are allowed to create dogs by POSTing to http://127.0.0.1:5000/dogs, they request payload should contain the following fields